 West Quoddy Head Light was first completed in 1808 under orders of President Thomas Jefferson, but the current tower was erected in 1858.

 The enchanting Burnt Coat Harbor Lighthouse (sometimes called the Swan’s Island Lighthouse) is still a working lighthouse and a beacon to the local lobster boats in the area.
 In addition to gorgeous views of the ocean, you will find 2 miles of walking trails and access to two beaches.
 This is a unique and picturesque lighthouse with lots of things to do on y0ur visit, including climbing to the top of the lighthouse.
 And it’s all free of charge!

 The best view of the turn-of-the-century Isle au Haut Lighthouse (also known as Robinson Point Lighthouse) is from the water!
 History, hiker’s trails and gorgeous views abound.
 Take a brief tour up to the top of the lighthouse and catwalk around it.
 You can visit by Mailboat, which makes daily trips in the summer, and also stop at the nearby Acadia National Park.
 There is lodging right next to the lighthouse, a tiny uncrowded village, and lots to explore!

 Built in 1875, Egg Rock Lighthouse is a unique structure in that the lighthouse tower itself protrudes right through the lighthouse keeper’s house!
 Best seen by water, the Egg Rock Lighthouse continues to guide boats into the southern entrance to Frenchman’s Bay.
 The light is still operational, and flashes every 40 seconds.
 The lighthouse is not open to the public, but may be viewed by one of the many scenic boat tours that operate in the town.

-Use the map below to help you find all of these Maine lighthouses!
+Use the Maine lighthouses map below to help you find all of these spots!

 Read these next: